Last Updated on by

-I’ve been asked by a lot of people lately if I have any tips for them as they start training for their very first obstacle course/mud run.
 Now, I’m far from an elite in this sport (like my awesome pal Margaret from Dirt in Your Skirt…check out here first time/FAQ post here).
-However, I am an avid runner, somewhat experienced obstacle course racer (otherwise known as “OCR”) , I have a degree in exercise and sport science, and am an ACSM certified Health Fitness Specialist.
+However, I am an avid runner, somewhat experienced obstacle course racer (otherwise known as “OCR”) , I have a degree in exercise and sport science, and am an ACSM certified Exercise Physiologist.
 Thus, I know a thing or two about how to train for a mud run / OCR.

 I can not tell you exactly what you will face during your first obstacle race.
 Every single race series, even from location to location of the same series, will present you with a different course and different obstacles.
-Some, like the Spartan Race, like to keep those obstacles top secret.
-You will not know what you will face on the course until, well, you are facing it head on .
-I can, however, give you these general training guidelines.
+Some, like the Spartan Race, like to keep those obstacles top secret before the race.
+You will not know what you will face on the course until, well, you are facing it head on.
+Other race series keep things pretty standard.
+A quick visit of their website will let you know what you are in for.
+Either way I can give you these general training guidelines.

 So all of that said, you need to run during your obstacle race training.
 If you are a brand new runner, I suggest starting with a couch to 5k type program (one can be found here).
 Of course, the effort required for an obstacle course race is far greater than a regular 5k, however, this type of training plan will ensure that you are building your mileage properly, to avoid any overuse injury.

 If you are already an avid runner – keep it up.
 Four or more days of running, including one long, slow distance day and one interval/speed training.
 Treadmills and road running are great, trail running, if possible, is even better.
 The agility required to navigate technical trail best simulates most of the nonsense they make you run through on OCR courses.